rajk-apps/teach/README.md

 Quick start
 -----------

-1. install the app using pip:
+1. Install the app using pip:

  	either clone the repo and install from the directory of `setup.py`